How to overcome exhaustion from standing up for yourself

 Now, you know why standing up for yourself can be hard and what to do.
 Guilt around self-advocacy is just one outcome of unmet emotional needs in childhood.

-To learn more about the adult outcomes of unmet childhood needs, watch my masterclass.
+To learn more about the adult outcomes of unmet childhood needs, and a 4-step process for healing, watch my masterclass here.